 “He who rides this horse and wears this sword will find happiness.”

-There, lying still in the corner of the room was a sleeping horse, with a golden mane as lush and as thick as the silk woven from strands of sunbeams by the Norns.
+There, lying in the corner of the room was a sleeping horse, with a golden mane as lush and as thick as the silk woven from strands of sunbeams by the Norns.
 Sigurd knew this was Gullfaxi; he had to have this horse and sword as somehow it would lead him to his marriage with Helga.
 He asked her if he could ride Gullfaxi.
 Reluctantly she agreed as long as it was just one circle around the lake.
 Sigurd lept into the golden saddle with Gunnfoder at his side and galloped at great speed across the lake shore, then on towards the hills and mountains beyond.

 As the marriage feast rolled on into the night, my heart remained heavy.
 I longed to bury my face into Gullfaxi's golden mane, so I left the celebrations and found my way to the stables.
 As the great horse pressed his soft nostrils into mine I knew then I was not going back.
 As much as I had once loved the King, his betrayal had struck at my core.
 It was time to leave this palace, take Gunnfoder and Gullfaxi, and ride out to my own freedom.
-I hitched up my red silk gown, climbed into the saddle.
-I rode faster than the wind over hills and mountains without looking back, until I found this abandoned stone tower.
+I hitched up my red silk gown, and rode faster than the wind over hills and mountains without a single glance back, until I found this abandoned stone tower.
 Close to a stream, at the edge of a wood, with a view out to sea and the mists when they rolled in, it was the sanctuary I sought.
 I draped the rooms with my own rune tapestries, mounted Gunnfoder above the fireplace, and began to practice my seidr once more.
 I had Gullfaxi, Arrowen, my drum and Ruttisdir for company.
 I have sat here all these years since, weaving my tales for those that will listen.

 “She who rides this horse and wears this sword will find happiness.”